-Chronic obstructive pulmonary disease (COPD) is a lung disease characterized by airway obstruction due to inflammation of the small airways.
-It is caused predominantly by inhaled toxins, especially via smoking, but air pollution and recurrent respiratory infections can also cause COPD.
+Chronic obstructive pulmonary disease (COPD) is characterized by chronic respiratory symptoms resulting from airflow obstruction and alveolar gas exchange abnormalities.
+It is predominantly caused by inhaled toxins (e.g., tobacco smoke or air pollution).
 Some individuals are genetically predisposed to COPD, particularly those with α1-antitrypsin deficiency (AATD).
-COPD begins with chronic airway inflammation that usually progresses to emphysema, a condition that is characterized by irreversible bronchial narrowing and alveolar hyperinflation.
-These changes cause a loss of diffusion area, which can lead to inadequate oxygen absorption and CO2 release, resulting in hypoxemia and hypercapnia.
-Most affected individuals present with a combination of dyspnea and chronic cough with expectoration.
-In later stages, COPD may manifest with more severe symptoms such as tachypnea, tachycardia, and cyanosis.
-Diagnosis is primarily based on clinical presentation and lung function tests, which typically show a decreased ratio of forced expiratory volume (FEV) to forced vital capacity (FVC).
-Imaging studies, such as chest x-ray, are helpful in assessing disease severity and the extent of possible complications, but they are not required to confirm the diagnosis.
-ABG and pulse oximetry are useful for quickly assessing the patient's O2 status.
-All COPD patients should be staged according to the staging system of the Global Initiative for Chronic Obstructive Lung Disease (GOLD), which considers a variety of factors (e.g., exacerbations, symptom severity, FEV1).
-Treatment options depend on the GOLD group and mainly consist of short- and long-acting bronchodilators (beta-agonists and parasympatholytics) and glucocorticoids.
-Individuals with advanced disease may benefit from nonpharmacological treatment with oxygen supplementation and/or noninvasive ventilation.
+COPD begins with chronic airway inflammation, which usually progresses to emphysema, a condition that is characterized by irreversible bronchial narrowing and alveolar hyperinflation.
+These changes cause a loss of diffusion area, which can lead to inadequate oxygen absorption (hypoxemia) and CO2 release (hypercapnia).
+Clinical features include dyspnea and productive cough and, in later stages, tachypnea, tachycardia, and cyanosis.
+Diagnosis is primarily based on clinical presentation and pulmonary function tests (PFTs), which typically show a decreased ratio of forced expiratory volume (FEV) to forced vital capacity (FVC).
+Imaging studies are helpful in assessing disease severity and the extent of possible complications.
+Treatment options mainly consist of short-acting and long-acting bronchodilators and inhaled corticosteroids.
+Individuals with advanced disease may benefit from oxygen supplementation and/or noninvasive ventilation.
 COPD can cause complications such as pulmonary hypertension or respiratory failure.
-The most significant complication is acute exacerbation of COPD (See ).
+The most significant complication is .

-- COPD is a chronic pulmonary disease characterized by persistent respiratory symptoms and airflow limitation (postbronchodilator FEV1/FVC < 0.70), which is caused by a mixture of small airway obstruction and parenchymal destruction
+- Chronic obstructive pulmonary disease: a lung condition characterized by persistent respiratory symptoms (cough, dyspnea) and airflow limitation (postbronchodilator FEV1:FVC ratio < 0.70), which is caused by a combination of small airway obstruction and parenchymal destruction

-- Chronic bronchitis: productive cough (cough with expectoration) for at least 3 months each year for 2 consecutive years
+- Chronic bronchitis: productive cough for at least 3 months per year for 2 consecutive years that cannot be explained by an alternative diagnosis

-- Emphysema: permanent dilatation of pulmonary air spaces distal to the terminal bronchioles, caused by the destruction of the alveolar walls and the pulmonary capillaries required for gas exchange
+- Emphysema: permanent dilatation of pulmonary air spaces distal to the terminal bronchioles that is caused by the destruction of the alveolar walls and pulmonary capillaries required for gas exchange

 - Smoking is the major risk factor for COPD, but those who have quit ≥ 10 years ago are not at increased risk.